JeffreyMichel/CarbonCalculator/README.md

 This project is a Carbon Footprint Calculator built using Python and Tkinter for the user interface.
 It calculates the carbon footprint of a user based on their travel habits, car usage, diet, electricity consumption, and country of residence.

+### Disclaimer
+Generally, I like using jupyter notebooks for demonstrating ideas to people, I had intended this to be a teaching notebook for my friends and colleagues.
+Unfortunately for this project, I found other sources for teaching this information and so, after doing enough of this project to better understand the data, I transitioned towards teaching others with those pre-made (and prettier tools).
+I will continue to develop this tool for fun, but I add this note for any potential employers who are curious about my decisions

 ## Table of Contents

 - [Usage](#usage)